Binmazib/learning_robotics/README.md

 # learning_robotics
-i have done a arduino course..... i have shared bit of my practice here
+i have done a arduino course..... i have shared bit of my practise here